JoshLmao/ydly-calc/README.md

 The app shows your share of the current rewards pool.
 The rewards pool increases every 30 minutes ([as per Yieldly's 1st July change](https://yieldly.finance/updated-rewards/)) and can go down when someone else claims from that pool.

+Any ALGO Donations are appreciated 😊 IM6CZ4KUPWT23PKA23MW5S4ZQVF4376GWELLAL5QA5NCMB635JTRUGIDPY

+## Claimable Rewards Formula

-Thank you to @Tommaso on Telegram for discovering the formula (below) for determining a user's portion of the rewards pool, which is implemented in the app.
+Big thank you to @Tommaso on Telegram for discovering the formula for determining a user's portion of the rewards pool, which is implemented in the app and can be seen below with the related variables required.

-The values for the formula are either found in the relevant application contract (if prefix started with G, global) or in the user's Algorand address (if prefix starts with U, user)
+Any global are stored in the application (contract) while any user ones are stored alongside the Algorand wallet (algoexplorer.io/addresses/{your_algo_address} -> Apps -> Connected -> Hover over 'Eye' icon)

 ```
 GT: Global Time